As published by PM360 magazine | Read the full article

 Armed with patient savings offers and information about the new therapy from their prescriber, the next step in the patient journey will be to go to the pharmacy.
 Here the pharmacist can help them get started on and understand their therapy.

 COVID testing and patient vaccination have evolved the role of the pharmacist.
 Community pharmacists have demonstrated their ability to reach patients who couldn’t or wouldn’t go for in-person visits to their physicians’ offices.
 They have played a critical role in making sure patients understand the importance of therapy adherence and to facilitate the best possible outcomes based on prescriber choices.

 The pharmacist plays a vital role in helping patients understand therapy and the benefits of staying compliant.
 Recent data confirms pharmacists’ increasing role as a crucial link in patient continuation of therapy with Medication Therapy Management (MTM).
-In a ConnectiveRx analysis of patient compliance with a medication from Brand X, patients that received counseling experienced a 24% improvement in compliance based on the proportion of days covered.
-In addition, MTM generated a 37% increase in refill persistency per patient.3
+In a ConnectiveRx analysis of patient compliance with a medication from Brand X, patients who received counseling experienced a 24% improvement in compliance based on the proportion of days covered.
+In addition, MTM generated a 37% increase in refill persistency per patient.

 Ultimately, it comes down to getting useful information in front of clinicians who can use it to optimize patient care.
 Medication can’t have a positive impact if the patient isn’t taking it, and high-impact communications that increase awareness and adherence while reducing out-of-pocket costs are critical.